kongondo/ProcessMigratePadloperToPWCommerce/README.md

 8. If the tests pass, it is still advisable to create a duplicate of your production site, run the migration there, create a database dump of the migrated site and use that to update your real production site.
 9. Install this module, go to its dashboard (`Migrate Padloper to PWCommerce`) and follow the instructions.
 10. You might have to manually uninstall/install some Padloper/ProcessWire Commerce modules.
+11. Once all pending manual tasks are completed, you can delete Padloper modules from your system.

 # License